Factbox: Company deals at risk from U.S. sanctions on Iran

 Following is a list of companies that could be affected by U.S. President Donald Trump’s decision to withdraw from an international nuclear deal with Iran and impose sanctions on Tehran:

+* French gas and power group Engie (ENGIE.PA) said on May 18 it would end its engineering contracts in Iran by November.

+* Poland’s dominant gas firm PGNiG (PGN.WA) has suspended a gas project in Iran because of the risk from U.S. sanctions, its deputy chief executive said on May 18.

-* Total said on Wednesday it would pull out of the South Pars project and unwind all related operations by Nov.
+* French oil major Total (TOTF.PA) said on May 16 it would pull out of the South Pars project and unwind all related operations by Nov.
 4 “unless Total is granted a specific project waiver by U.S. authorities with the support of the French and European authorities.”

 The company had signed the South Pars deal in November 2016, becoming the first oil major to agree a big transaction with Tehran in the wake of the 2015 international nuclear agreement.